U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - Investigate the role of various environmental factors on the reliability, durability, and safety of PV technologies.

-- Solar Technology Acceleration Center (SolarTAC), near Denver, Colorado: managed by the National Renewable Energy Laboratory, this RTC provides testing within a steppe climate.
+- Denver, Colorado: Located at the Solar Technology Acceleration Center (SolarTAC) in Colorado, this RTC is managed by the National Renewable Energy Laboratory and provides testing within a steppe climate.

-- National Solar Thermal Test Facility, Albuquerque, New Mexico: managed by Sandia National Laboratories (SNL), this RTC provides testing within a hot-dry climate.
+- Albuquerque, New Mexico: Located at the National Solar Test Facility (NSTTF), this RTC is managed by Sandia National Laboratories (SNL) and provides testing within a hot-dry climate.

-- Nevada Regional Test Center, Las Vegas, Nevada: led by SNL, the Las Vegas Valley Water District, and the University of Nevada's Center for Energy Research, this RTC will accommodate as many as eight installations of PV systems.
+- Las Vegas, Nevada: Led by Sandia National Laboratories, the Las Vegas Valley Water District, and the University of Nevada's Center for Energy Research, this RTC will accommodate as many as eight installations of PV systems.

-- University of Central Florida, Orlando, Florida: managed by the Florida Solar Energy Center (FSEC), this RTC provides testing within a hot-humid climate.
+- Orlando, Florida: Managed by the Florida Solar Energy Center (FSEC), this RTC provides testing within a hot-humid climate.

-- Vermont Regional Test Center, Williston, Vermont: located on IBM property, this RTC will focus on performance data and support collaborative research related to the integration of PV technologies into Vermont's statewide electrical grid.
+- Williston, Vermont: Located on IBM property, this RTC will focus on performance data and support collaborative research related to the integration of PV technologies into Vermont's statewide electrical grid.

 Learn more about the Regional Test Centers as additional RTCs develop across the country.